luisdiegocm/HWR_DataScience_Project/README.md

 The structure is as stated:

 ------------------------------------
+- Dashboard
+    - integrated Notebook with all the Methods Application (based on the Exploration Notebooks)
 - Dataset
     - numeric data as well as the train data for one of the models
 - Libraries